 Control: Proper aeration can prevent the cause of blotches.
 Removal of the disease leaves and the addition of phosphorus and nitrogen fertilizers can reduce the cause.

 Black spot diseases: Deep dark spots are seen on the leaves which further spread.
 This can cause the leaves to wither.

 Rot: This affects the underground stem.
 The plants wither and die.
 Usually seen in fields that have been growing the plants continuously for 3 to 4 years.
 This can be prevented by crop rotation.

 Some of the common pests include aphids, moths, pear green moths, etc.

 The addition of fertilizers and insecticides can prevent the occurrence and spread of most diseases.

 The lotus plants can be grown from the seeds or the tuber.

-Tubers/ rhizomes: The tuber is placed on the surface of the water and let to grow.
+Tubers/ rhizomes: The tuber is placed on the surface of the water and lets it grow.
 The water should be warm and should be placed in a spot with enough sunlight.
 The water should be changed regularly.
-Once the tip starts to grow a new shoot, the tuber is pressed on the surface of soil, which contains almost 40% garden soil and 60% clay.
-This can further be submerged into a water present in the vessel or the pond.
+Once the tip starts to grow a new shoot, the tuber is pressed on the surface of the soil, which contains almost 40% garden soil and 60% clay.
+This can further be submerged into water present in the vessel or the pond.